Tantei Jingūji Saburō: Yokohama-kō Renzoku Satsujin Jiken

-is a 1988 adventure game for the Famicom.
+is a 1988 adventure video game developed and published by Data East for the Famicom.
 It was the second release in the Tantei Jingūji Saburō series, known as the Jake Hunter series in English territories.

 On its release, it received positive reviews in Japanese video game magazines Famicom Tsūshin and Famicom Hisshoubon.
 It would be listed among the top ten best-selling Famicom games in Japan in April 1988, according to Famicom Tsūshin sales charts.

 The game has since been re-released in compilations, digital forms and remade for feature phones.

 Gameplay

 Tantei Jingūji Saburō: Yokohama-kō Renzoku Satsujin Jiken is an adventure game.

 In the game, the player navigates menu options that allow them to investigate an area.
 These include options to examine someone in closer detail, look around the area, take items as evidence such as photos navigating to different areas.

 Plot

 Detective Jingūji Saburō receives a letter from a man asking to find his fiancée Eva Christina.
 This leads him to Yokohama where he starts seeking out clues with his assistant Yoko Sakaishi where the detective discovers the case goes beyond searching for a missing person.